 Step-by-Step Greek Honey Cake Instructions

-1- Preheat your oven to 350°F (175°C) and grease a 9-inch round baking pan.
-This will ensure your cake releases cleanly from the pan once baked.
+1- Preheat your oven to 350°F (175°C) and grease a 9-inch baking pan with butter or nonstick cooking spray.
+This will ensure the cake releases easily once baked.

-3- In a separate bowl, beat the eggs and granulated sugar until light and fluffy, about 3-5 minutes.
-This step incorporates air into the batter, resulting in a tender, moist crumb.
+3- In a separate large bowl, cream the 1/2 cup of softened unsalted butter with the 1 cup of granulated sugar until light and fluffy, about 2-3 minutes.
+This creaming process incorporates air into the batter, resulting in a tender, moist crumb.

-6- Pour the batter into the prepared baking pan and smooth the top with a spatula.
-Bake for 35-40 minutes, or until a toothpick inserted into the center comes out clean.
+6- Pour the batter into the prepared baking pan and smooth the top.
+Bake for 45 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the cake to cool completely before serving, and drizzle with additional honey for an extra touch of sweetness.

 Pro Tips for Success